xwmtp/oot-input-display/README.md

 I recommend using the input display against a dark background in OBS, since the buttons slowly fade to black on the sides.
 You can add a ```Color key``` filter to the source to get rid of the black background.
 Make sure to play a bit with the settings.

 The skin shows button inputs by lighting the corresponding buttons up.
 If you would like the whole display to look a bit brighter/fainter even when buttons aren't pressed, add a ```Color correction``` filter to the source to adjust the brightness or contrast.

+## Requests
+If people are interested in more skin variatons (red b button for the gamecube version of the game style or maybe items on the c-buttons), let me know by making an issue.

 ## Support
 Skin made by me ([xwillmarktheplace](https://twitch.tv/xwillmarktheplace)).
 If you like the skin and would like to support me, please take a look at my channel:)